 Indicators that capture data on program results for a specific GESI group or characteristic.
-These indicators often reflect the GESI inequalities among women, men, and persons with disabilities and other vulnerable groups.
-They also reflect on what is needed to close the GESI gaps and can help to track changes in GESI-responsive program implementation and enrich understanding of the unique issues that affect a specific social group.
+These indicators often reflect the GESI inequalities among women, men, people with a disability and other vulnerable groups.
+These indicators also reflect on what is needed to close the GESI gaps, help track changes in GESI-responsive program implementation and enrich understanding of the unique issues that affect a specific social group.
 Examples of GESI-targeted indicators include:

-- Percentage of participants in programs designed to increase access to productive economic resources (assets, credit, income or employment) who are women, men and persons with disabilities. - Percentage of men and women in union and earning cash who make decisions jointly with spouse/partner about the use of self-earned cash.
+- Percentage of participants in programs designed to increase access to productive economic resources (assets, credit, income or employment) who are women, men and people with a disability - Percentage of men and women in union and earning cash who make decisions jointly about the use of self-earned cash